baldurk/renderdoc/CONTRIBUTING.md

 export ANDROID_NDK=<path_to_ndk_root>
 export JAVA_HOME=<path_to_jdk_root>
 ```
-Otherwise, below are steps to acquire the tools for Ubuntu.
+Otherwise, below are steps to acquire the tools for each platform.
+#### Ubuntu
 The Java Development Kit can be installed with:
 ```
 sudo apt-get install openjdk-8-jdk